How to update a dapp chain

 Restructure the code

-file by adding each version configuration and the
+file by adding each version configuration and the height at which the changes become effective.

-The Rell structure will then look like:
+The Rell structure then looks like the following:

 rell/src